CAGR Calculator

 Frequently Asked Questions About CAGR

-CAGR (Compound Annual Growth Rate) shows how much an investment grows annually on average.
-Formula: CAGR = [(Final Value ÷ Initial Value)^(1/Years) - 1] × 100.
-Example: Invested ₹1 lakh, grew to ₹2 lakh in 5 years.
-CAGR = [(2÷1)^(1/5) - 1] × 100 = 14.87%.
-This means your money grew at 14.87% per year consistently.
-Unlike simple returns, CAGR accounts for compounding - your earnings also earn returns.
-Use CAGR for single lumpsum investments (bought once, sold once).
-For SIP with multiple investments, use XIRR instead.
+CAGR stands for Compound Annual Growth Rate — it tells you at what annual rate your investment grew, on average.
+The formula: CAGR = [(Final Value ÷ Initial Value)^(1/Years) − 1] × 100.
+Quick example: you put in ₹1 lakh and it became ₹2 lakh in 5 years.
+CAGR = [(2÷1)^(1/5) − 1] × 100 = 14.87%.
+That means your money grew at a steady 14.87% per year — even if individual years were up 30% or down 5%.
+The key difference from simple returns is that CAGR accounts for compounding: your gains themselves earn more gains.
+Use CAGR for lumpsum investments (one entry, one exit).
+For SIP with multiple investment dates, XIRR is the right tool.